Vilcabamba, Peru: History

 La Convención province in which Vilcabamba is located is extremely rugged, occupying the north-eastern slopes of the Andes and sloping down to the Amazon Basin.
 The terrain includes snow-covered mountains, forest, lowland jungle, and rivers running through deep canyons.
 Access and transportation within the area was difficult and would hinder Spanish efforts to destroy the last outposts of the Inca Empire.

 The Incas had occupied the Vilcabamba region since about 1450 AD, establishing major centers at Machu Picchu, Choquequirao, Vitcos, and Vilcabamba.
-Thus, the Incas were familiar with the region when Inca emperor, Manco Inca Yupanqui, won the Battle of Ollantaytambo against the Spanish and their indigenous allies in January 1537.
-Despite the victory Manco was under intense pressure from the Spanish.
+Thus, the Incas were familiar with the region when Inca emperor Manco Inca Yupanqui won the Battle of Ollantaytambo against the Spanish and their indigenous allies in January 1537.
+Despite the victory, Manco was under intense pressure from the Spanish.
 He decided that Ollantaytambo was too close to Cusco, controlled by the Spanish, so he withdrew westward to the Inca center of Vitcos.
-Almagro sent his lieutenant Rodrigo Orgóñez in pursuit with 300 Spaniards and numerous indigenous allies.
-In July 1537, Orgoñez occupied and sacked Vitcos taking many prisoners, but Manco escaped.
+The Spanish conquistador Diego de Almagro sent his lieutenant Rodrigo Orgóñez in pursuit, with 300 Spaniards and numerous indigenous allies.
+In July 1537, Orgoñez occupied and sacked Vitcos, taking many prisoners, but Manco escaped.

 Manco Inca survived another Spanish raid in 1539 by Gonzalo Pizarro, 300 Spanish soldiers, and indigenous allies.
 The Spanish and the Incas fought a battle at Huayna Pukara (Huayna Fort), west of Vitcos and about 22 km from Vilcabamba.
-Several Spaniards and indigenous enemies were killed, but Manco again escaped.
+Several Spaniards and indigenous enemies were killed, and Manco again escaped.
 Pizarro stayed in the region for more than two months searching for Manco unsuccessfully, but capturing Manco's principal wife Cura Ocllo.
 The Spaniards wrote of the region that "great resources are needed to undertake a penetration of that land.
 It can be done only with very heavy expenditure."
 The Spanish would not attempt another major military expedition into Vilcabamba until 1572.
 As the two Spanish raids demonstrated, Vitcos was accessible to the Spanish and Manco developed Vilcabamba as a more remote refuge.

 In the years following the Spanish raids, the Incas and the Spaniards maintained uneasy diplomatic relations with visits back and forth between Vilcabamba and Cuzco, the Spanish capital.
 The murder of a Spanish envoy by the Incas persuaded Viceroy of Peru Francisco de Toledo to conquer the Vilcabamba region and end Inca rule.
 On June 24, 1572, a Spanish army, led by veteran conquistador Martin Hurtado de Arbieto, made a final advance on the Incas' remote jungle capital.
 "At 10 o'clock," wrote Hurtado in his account of the campaign, "they marched into the city of Vilcabamba, all on foot, for it is the most wild and rugged country, in no way suitable for horses."
 What they discovered was a city built "for about a thousand fighting Indians, besides many other women, children, and old people" filled with "four hundred houses."

 After the fall of Vilcabamba, the Spanish pursued and captured Túpac Amaru, the last Inca monarch, and beheaded him in Cusco on September 24, 1572.